 Other Visa Types

 The visas listed above only represent the most common nonimmigrant types of visas in the United States but there are many others.
 If you do not see the visa that you need help with listed above, don’t worry, our immigration attorneys can still help you.
-Give us a call today and speak to a Tustin, California or North Carolina immigration lawyer about your specific situation.
-The initial consultation is free and there is never a charge unless we believe that we can help you.
+Give us a call today and speak to a Tustin, California, or North Carolina immigration lawyer about your specific situation.
+The initial immigration consultation is free and there is never a charge unless we believe that we can help you.